davidpaulsson/davidpaulsson.github.io/src/content/experiences/hem-2.md

 ---
 start: 2022
-end:
+end: 2024
 company: Hem
 link: https://hem.com/
-role: Tech Lead
+role: Technical Lead
 responsibilities: Everything tech
 ---

-Hem is a Stockholm-based independent design brand creating a new generation of furniture, accessories and lighting.
-Imaginative designs of obsessive quality.
-As Tech Lead I'm in charge of our technical decitions and our stack.
-Current main focus is hem.com, our Gatsby-powered world-class e-commerce website.
+Hem is a Stockholm-based independent design brand redefining furniture, accessories, and lighting with imaginative designs of exceptional quality.
+As the Technical Lead, I oversee our technology stack and drive key technical decisions.
+My primary focus is hem.com, our world-class e-commerce platform, ensuring it delivers a seamless and engaging user experience.